geertmeersman/youfone/README.md

 When adding a hub of the integration, it might take 1 minute to complete the addition, due to a 5 seconds interval set between each API call to Youfone.
 ```

+## Note - Youfone NL Sensors

+For the Youfone NL sensors, the below lovelace code examples still needs to be adapted as the API recently changed.
+It can also be advised to remove your configuration, reboot HA and add it again to start clean.

 ### Features

 - 📱 Mobile data sensors